 What Is Link Building and Why You Should Do It

 Link building is an essential part of growing any website.
-The amount of backlinks is also one of the biggest factors that affect your resource ratings.
+The amount of backlinks is also one of the biggest factors that affect your website ranking.

-Link building is exactly what it sounds like: the process of acquiring links that point to your site from other resources.
+Link building is exactly what it sounds like: the process of acquiring links that point to your site from other websites.

 Let’s start by discussing some benefits of link building.

-A Strong Backlink Profile Can Do Wonders for Your Resource
+A Strong Backlink Profile Can Do Wonders for Your Ranking

 First of all, by building links you’re gaining much-needed exposure.
 For example, if you do guest posting (which we will discuss a little further along), you’re putting your content in front of new audiences.